-The current study uses personality trait measures from one and a half year before the COVID-19 pandemic.
+The current study uses personality trait measures from the year before the onset of the COVID-19 pandemic.
 These are compared to questions about perceived risk and compliance that were collected half a year into the pandemic.
-We registered the following hypotheses based on previous empirical studies or theoretical statements about the association between personality and pandemic behaviour (or related constructs, such as general health behaviour).
+We registered the following hypotheses (summarized in Table 1) based on previous empirical studies and theoretical statements about the association that personality may have to pandemic behaviour (or to general health behaviour).
 Based on a number of previous studies, we expect (H1) Conscientiousness to have a positive association with Compliance.
-We expect (H2a) Extraversion to have an inverse association with Perceived risk, although there is limited support for this in previous literature.
-There is more literature to support the expectation that (H2b) Extraversion will have an inverse association with Compliance.
-There is a considerable number of recent studies to support an expectation that (H3) Agreeableness will have a positive association with Compliance.
-Due to its association with sensation seeking, we expect (H4a) Openness to have a positive association with Perceived risk.
+There is also considerable support for an expectation that (H2) Agreeableness will have a positive association with Compliance.
+We expect (H3a) Extraversion to have an inverse association with Perceived risk, although there is limited support for this in previous literature.
+There is more literature to support the expectation that (H3b) Extraversion will have an inverse association with Compliance (although previous literature may only support this for measures related to social interaction).
+Although previous literature on this is conflicted, we lean towards expecting (H4a) Openness to have a positive association with Perceived risk.
 Previous pandemic literature provides some reason to expect that (H4b) Openness will have a positive association with Compliance.
-There is limited support for making predictions for Neuroticism.
 Based on general descriptions of the trait, we may expect (H5a) Neuroticism to have a positive association with Perceived risk.
-Further, based on a few recent studies we expect (H5b) Neuroticism to have a positive association with Compliance.
+Finally, based on a few recent studies we expect (H5b) Neuroticism to have a positive association with Compliance.

-Approach and preregistration

 The registered reports approach (Chambers & Tzavella, 2022) entails that we first (Stage 1) preregistered our assumptions and analytic approach, and had this reviewed by experts in the field.
-Before Stage 1 submission, we had examined the response distributions of the pandemic variables in the dataset (Perceived risk and Compliance), but not the personality measures, and the data from the two data-collection time-points have not yet been combined.
-After receiving an “in-principle acceptance” of the Stage 1 manuscript, we will combine the datasets and performed the planned analyses (Stage 2).
+We had some prior knowledge of the dataset before Stage 1 submission, in terms of having examined the response distributions of the pandemic variables (Perceived risk and Compliance).
+However, we had no knowledge about the personality variables, and the data from the two data-collection time-points had not been combined before Stage 1 submission.
+After “in-principle acceptance” of the Stage 1 manuscript, we combined the datasets and performed the planned analyses (Stage 2).

+Table 1: Hypotheses for current study